ebassi/2016-guadec/2016-guadec.rst

 .. note::
    Past the crazy end of the millenium — or "Willenium", as it was then known — GTK was all grown up.
-Not only it spun off the type system into its own library, thus getting a '+', GTK developers finally acknowledged that other people were living in sin, and decided to bring them to the light by adding support for their platform.
+Not only it spun off the type system into its own library, thus getting a '+' in its name, GTK developers finally acknowledged that other people were living in sin, and decided to bring them to the light by adding support for their platform.

 ----